CookingMeister/tech-blog-sequelize/README.md

 ## Credits

 This app was created by [CookingMeister](https://github.com/CookingMeister) on criteria from the University of New Brunswick's [edX Coding Bootcamp](https://unb.ca/cel/bootcamps/coding.html) program.
 W3Schools and MDN Web Docs were invaluable resources for creating this app.
+Background images were created using prompts to [Microsoft Copilot](https://copilot.microsoft.com/).

 ## License